-Unit Group 3355 Case Officials
+Case Officials

-Case officials handles and investigate cases and complaints submitted regarding the services provided by the organization.
+Case officials handle and investigate cases and complaints submitted regarding the services provided by the organisation.

 - (a) Analyse and recommend actions regarding cases and complaints submitted; - (b) Undertake necessary investigations in relations to the cases and complaints submitted; - (c) Documenting court proceedings and judgements; - (d) Serving statements of claims, summonses, warrants, subpoenas and other court orders; - (e) Maintaining order in court and hearing rooms.